AndrewRook/getting_out/slideshow.md

 ###Talk to People
-* Informational interviews are super helpful
+* Informational interviews are super helpful <!-- .element: class="fragment" data-fragment-index="1" -->
-* Don't be afraid to cold-email people<!-- .element: class="fragment" data-fragment-index="1" -->
+* Don't be afraid to cold-email people<!-- .element: class="fragment" data-fragment-index="2" -->
-* Ask to see resumes<!-- .element: class="fragment" data-fragment-index="2" -->
+* Ask to see resumes<!-- .element: class="fragment" data-fragment-index="3" -->

 Note: In case anyone hasn't heard of this, it's going and chatting with people in careers you're interested in, not explicitly to get a job but more for understanding what they do, how they got there, and what skills they look for in job candidates.
 It seems intimidating to essentially beg strangers for their time, but almost everyone is glad to do it.
 Why?
 1: people like helping people (and talking about themselves).
 2: You build their network as they build yours.
 3: Referral bonuses are a real thing.